 I’m not a chef, nor have I spent years in culinary school learning how to cook a wide array of foods and dishes.
 I do, however, spend a great deal of time in my kitchen making food from scratch.

 Fermenting and pickling, canning and bread making are very rewarding to me.
-Thus I continue to tinker around with recipes and find things that work for my rather large family.
+Thus I continue to tinker around with recipes and find things that work for my 5 kids and I.

 It would be an understatement if I said I enjoyed bread.
 I absolutely go crazy for a wonderful loaf of bread – from sourdough to fresh rolls.
 I have to limit myself almost because I’ll fill up with so much bread I won’t want to eat regular food (and that’s a very bad thing!)

 I have pondered the idea of using my kefir fermented milk as a sourdough starter in lieu of keeping a sourdough.
 Although I have kept a sourdough starter, I find that my kitchen counters are often times overflowing with ferments, kombucha, 2nd brew kombucha and even sweet potato fly.

 Kefir fermented milk is a wonderful starter.. and unlike regular sourdough starter, you don’t have to worrry about feeding it daily.
 As long as you have a daily supply of kefir, it’s a great way to use it up.

 Quick Kefir Sourdough Bread

 If the thought of making your own bread confounds you, trust me when I say that this is very simple.
 It’s not so much difficult, but just needs time.
 Most of this recipe is hands off – anyone with kefir can make this quick kefir sourdough bread.

 Mix up your ingredients in a KitchenAid using your dough hook.
 If you need to add additional kefir, do it a Tablespoon at a time (you shouldn’t need more than 2 additional Tablespoons).